Ashish-simpleCoder/classic-react-hooks/apps/doc/getting-started/overview.md

 # Overview

+**_`classic-react-hooks`_** is a robust library of custom React hooks and components, offering powerful and efficient APIs to help you build features in a more declarative, modular, and maintainable way.

-## What is **classic-react-hooks**?
+## What is classic-react-hooks?

--  **`classic-react-hooks`** is a collection of feature-rich custom React hooks designed to simplify your daily development tasks.
+**_`classic-react-hooks`_** is a collection of feature-rich custom React hooks designed to simplify your daily development tasks.

--  It promotes a declarative, easy-to-write, and maintainable coding style.
+It encourages a clean, declarative and modular coding style that's easy to write, maintain, and scale.

 ## Installation